-Wake up each day and be grateful and use that fuel to lift you higher and higher, past health and safety and love and success.
-Take it all the way to Buddahood.
-It’s just waiting for you to turn it on with your efforts.
-Be grateful, feel the energy build and before you know it a new outlet will appear and you will have a brand new canvas to fill with your dreams.
-I very much look forward to you making the world more beautiful with them.
-I am grateful for you.
+Let us be grateful, and to feel the energy build within us from that.
+And before we know it, a new outlet will appear to us, and you will have a brand new canvas to fill with our dreams.
+Maybe they will be paintings, maybe they will be a food bank, but whatever we create, I very much look forward to making the world more beautiful with you.
+That is why I am grateful for you.

 Have a fantastic day everyone.
 Create that for yourself by filling it with appreciation.
 Even if it’s with a broken arm. 😉 Much love.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.